brh55/slack-contentful/README.md

 4. Hit 'New Webhook', and enter your server address in the URL bar.
 5. Click 'Create Webhook'.

-And you're all set!

-## Post Deployment - Test
+## Post Deployment - Test & Debugging
 After your app has deployed, go to your server url and go to the `/check` endpoint to verify your settings, and help with debugging any potential issues.

 Example: